 A petition to decriminalize the possession of psilocybin-containing mushrooms has appeared on the official UK petitions website and has begun to circulate online.
 The petition asks the UK government to “Please change the law to allow possession [of psilocybin-containing mushrooms] for personal use to those over 21(18) years of age.”

 Psilocybin-containing mushrooms are deemed a Class A drug by the 1971 UK Misuse of Drugs Act alongside heroin and cocaine.
 Class A drugs are considered the most dangerous and carry the highest penalties for possession.
-Class B drugs, which include amphetamine and methaqualone are considered less dangerous.
+Class B drugs, which include amphetamine and methaqualone, are considered less harmful.

-The petition was started by Luke Colman and comes on the heels of recent successful decriminalization efforts in the US cities of Oakland, California and Denver, Colorado.
+The petition was started by Luke Colman and came on the heels of recent successful decriminalization efforts in the US cities of Oakland, California, and Denver, Colorado.
 The United Kingdom has not decriminalized any drugs for recreational use.
-In December, House Of Commons rejected a proposal to “legalise the possession and consumption of cannabis” with a 66 to 52 vote.
+In December, House Of Commons rejected a proposal to “legalize the possession and consumption of cannabis” with a 66 to 52 vote.